bitprj/BitCamp/Slack-Apps/week3/README.md

 In the Homework Portion of Week 3, students will continue to advance the skills taught during the livestream through a guided Github Learning Lab.
 Students will begin the process of integrating the google translate API (found [here](https://cloud.google.com/translate/docs/ "here")) by learning how to create an account, obtain an API key/token, and finally, code the callback logic that sends a message and recieves a translated response back.
 Students will create an app, building on to the livestream, that responds to a flag (emoji reaction) + phrase and will return the translated phrase in a thread.

+**Learning Objectives**

+- Introduction to 3rd Party APIs (https://cloud.google.com/translate/docs/).
+- Using Emoji Reactions and responding in Threads.
+- Creating a Translation Slack App that responds to a Flag Emoji.

+###  ❓ How will this help students?

+In Week 3, students will be introduced to their first 3rd Party API, Google Translate.
+Using the Google Translate API, students will create a Slack App that responds to a flag emoji and posts the translated text in a thread.
+During the Livestream, students will be able to ask questions refering to their current task.